Best Cable Machines for Home Gyms in 2026

 We tested wall-mounted pulleys, functional trainers, and cable crossovers for home gyms.
 Here are the 5 best cable machines ranked by value, space efficiency, and build quality.

-Cable machines are the most versatile piece of equipment you can add to a home gym after a power rack and barbell.
-One good cable station replaces dozens of isolation exercises you'd otherwise need machines for — lat pulldowns, cable flyes, tricep pushdowns, face pulls, cable curls, and more.
+Cable machines are the single most versatile piece of equipment you can add to a home gym after a power rack and barbell.
+One quality cable station replaces dozens of isolation exercises you would otherwise need separate machines for -- lat pulldowns, cable flyes, tricep pushdowns, face pulls, cable curls, woodchops, pallof presses, and more.
+The constant tension throughout the entire range of motion makes cables superior to free weights for hypertrophy-focused isolation work, which is why every commercial gym in the country has at least one functional trainer.

 Capacity